juliangruber/browser-run/README.md

   --browser, -b       Browser to use.
 Always available: electron.
 Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
   --port              Starts listening on that port and waits for you to open a browser
   --static            Serve static assets from this directory
   --mock              Path to code to handle requests for mocking a dynamic back-end
   --input             Input type.
 Defaults to 'javascript', can be set to 'html'.
-  --node-integration  Enable nodejs apis in electron --help              Print help
+  --node-integration  Enable nodejs apis in electron
+  --basedir           Set this if you need to require node modules in node mode
+  --help              Print help
 ```

 ## Custom html file